banister/iprocess/README.md

     IProcess.serializer = JSON

-I know JSON & Marshal(the default) are supported out of the box because it implements both of those methods.
+I know JSON & Marshal(the default) are supported out of the box because they implement both of those methods.
 MessagePack does not however but you could easily write a wrapper: